|

 During

-the past decade, 2000 - 2009, the Armory website featured an on-line catalogue of
+the past decades, the Armory website featured an on-line catalogue of

 the Armory to serve their firearm and accessory needs during this